- The traditional appraisal system

 Non-violent communication is key to feedback

-How does nonviolent communication work in theory?
+How does non-violent communication work?

 was defined by Marshall B. Rosenberg and helps both the recipient and the giver of feedback.
 Non-violent communication states that feedback